UMMS-Biocore/bootcamp/session2/session2.md

 Let’s submit another job and specify the resources this time.
 To set

-	1. We explicitly state that we request a single core, -n 1
+1. We explicitly state that we request a single core: `-n 1`
-	2. The memory limit to 1024 MB, we add -R rusage[mem=1024]
+2. The memory limit to 1024 MB, we add `-R rusage[mem=1024]`
-	3. Time limit to 20 minutes, we add -W 20
+3. Time limit to 20 minutes, we add `-W 20`
-	4. Queue to short, we add -q short
+4. Queue to short, we add `-q short`

 <img src="images/bsubcommand.png">